Tomb Raider IV–VI Remastered

 Tomb Raider IV–VI Remastered is a 2025 collection of action-adventure games developed and published by Aspyr.
 It is a remastered compilation of three games in the Tomb Raider series originally developed by Core Design: The Last Revelation (1999), Chronicles (2000), and The Angel of Darkness (2003).

 Tomb Raider IV–VI Remastered began production after the release of Tomb Raider I–III Remastered (2024), the team taking player feedback into account.
 The team wanted to preserve the darker atmosphere of the three games through the remastering process.
-For Angel of Darkness, several pieces of cut content were restored including voice lines and gameplay elements.
+For Angel of Darkness, several pieces of content cut during that game's original development were restored, including voice lines and gameplay elements.

 Tomb Raider IV–VI Remastered was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 14 February 2025.
 The collection of games received mixed reviews from critics.

 Gameplay

 Tomb Raider IV–VI Remastered is a collection of remasters of three games in the Tomb Raider series: Tomb Raider: The Last Revelation, Tomb Raider: Chronicles, and Tomb Raider: The Angel of Darkness.
 Like the previous Tomb Raider titles, each game features archaeologist-adventurer Lara Croft exploring a majority of locations in search of ancient artifacts, and is presented from a third-person perspective.
 As with the original games, Lara is equipped with two pistols with infinite ammo by default and can run, walk (which prevents her from falling off ledges), look around areas, climb, monkey swing using suitable overhead surfaces, crawl through narrow spaces, roll, and jump across gaps.